kianenigma/HMM-Persian-OCR/README.md

 While a wide variety of papers and resources could be found, i personally found the below two resources the best.
 +  [A tutorial on hidden Markov models and selected applications in speech recognition ]()
 +  [Matemathicalmonk Youtube playlist on Machine learning ( HMM Section )](https://www.youtube.com/user/mathematicalmonk/playlists)
++  [HTK Book](http://htk.eng.cam.ac.uk/docs/docs.shtml) . a complete tutorial on usage of HTK. recomended for users to read at least the first 4 chapters.

 It's recommended to read the first paper mentioned above ( or just take a short look ) and then continue the rest of the steps.